Diversity

 A Message from the Outside Director

-Promotion of workplace diversity—the source of innovation and reform—is indispensable for Mitsui Chemicals to build a sustainable society and create corporate value through its business model conversion and business portfolio reform.
+Promotion of workplace diversity—the source of innovation and reform—is indispensable for Mitsui Chemicals to contributing to a sustainable society and create corporate value through its business model transformation and business portfolio reform.

 The Company lists “Diversity” as one of its Core Values, and is committed to permeating the true value of diversity throughout its organizations to further improve its capabilities as a whole.
-Women’s advancement is the first step to achieve this diversification and its progress is clearly visible and monitorable.
+Empowerment of women in the workplace is the first step to achieve this diversification and its progress is clearly visible and monitorable.

 Women advancement plays a key role in Mitsui Chemicals’ sustainable growth and can provide a significant impact on its medium- to long-term business results.
 Therefore, this progress can serve as an indicator of Mitsui Chemicals’ commitment.